rjacobson16/EloquentJS/ch1&2_study_notes.md

 ### Automatic Type Conversions

   * JS wants to avoid crashing, and so will coerce types in order to make certain operations work.
-This often yields unexpeceted results, e.g.
+This often yields unexpected results, e.g.
   `("5" - 1)` --> 4, `("5" + 1)` --> 51

   * Use `===` to avoid type conversion